Vyral/jo-ferraro/_posts/2019-04-30-welcome-to-my-youtube-channel.md

 {% include youtube.html %}

 I just wanted to take a moment to welcome you to my YouTube channel.
 Here you can expect some great videos covering topics such as buyer updates, seller tips, market stats, and more.
 My goal is to be a great resource for you for all of your real estate needs.
 If you have any ideas for future videos or questions that you’d like me to do a video based on in the future, let me know and I’d be happy to do so.
 In the meantime, take a look around and enjoy.
-To see my full message, watch this short video.